 - Still life photography

 - Experimental imagery

 - Photographic installation

-A skill-building year where students will have the opportunity to explore new materials and process through various short photographic projects.
-These skills will provide students with a strong basis to build on in the second year.
-There is no formal exam in the first year, but ongoing assessment throughout.
+A skill-building year where learners will have the opportunity to explore new materials and process through various short photographic projects.
+These skills will provide learners with a strong basis to build on in the second year.

-In this unit practical work is accompanied with a written element in which candidates develop a personal investigation based on an idea, issue, concept or theme leading to a finished piece or pieces.
+In this component practical work is accompanied with a written element in which candidates develop a personal investigation based on an idea, issue, concept or theme leading to a finished piece or pieces.
 Learners pick a theme or idea and produce a range of photography work based on this, showing their critical thinking skills and ability to research in depth.
-Accompanying text supports the practical work and explains the student’s thought process which must be no less than 1000 words and no more than 3000.
+Accompanying text supports the practical work and explains the learners thought process, which must be no less than 1000 words and no more than 3000.

-Students are provided with eight topics/questions from which they choose one to study.
-The summative exam is 15 hours long and students are expected to create a clearly defined section of work that makes up a whole, leading to a finished piece or pieces.
+Learners are provided with eight topics/questions from which they choose one to study.
+The summative exam is 15 hours long and learners are expected to create a clearly defined section of work that makes up a whole, leading to a finished piece or pieces.